saikotek/docs/pages/public_cloud/compute/creating-ssh-keys-pci/guide.en-gb.md

 +----[SHA256]-----+
 ```

-<a name="publickey"></a>

-In order to view and export your public key, use the command `cat` on your `.pub` key file.
-Copy this key string to [add it to a new instance](/pages/public_cloud/compute/public-cloud-first-steps#create-instance) or to [import it into the OVHcloud Control Panel](/pages/public_cloud/compute/public-cloud-first-steps#import-ssh).
+In order to view and export your public key, use the command `cat` on your `.pub` key file or open in with a text editor.

 ```bash
 cat ~/.ssh/id_rsa.pub